UniversalDependencies/docs/_ctn/feat/Aspect.md

 </tr>
 </table>

-`Aspect` is a feature that specifies duration of the action in time, whether the action has been completed etc.
+`Aspect` is a feature that specifies the duration of the action in time, e.g. whether the action has been completed, etc.

-In Chintang, aspect is a feature of [VERB]().
-It may also occur with auxiliary *lus*.
-Aspect and [Tense] are separate, although not completely independent of each other.
+In Chintang, aspect is a feature of the [VERB]().
+It may also occur with the auxiliary *lus*.
+Aspect and [Tense] are separate but not completely independent of each other.

 Aspect is mostly marked by vector verbs in Chintang.
-The distinction between compounding vector verbs and grammaticalized suffix is based on phonological criteria (for verbhood): vector verbs that lost or can loose their onset are analyzed as grammatical functions rather than part of a compound.
-As aspect are analyzed: completive *-dhend* and *-hat(t)*, imperfective *-yakt*, and perfect *-ŋs*.
+The distinction between compounding vector verbs and grammaticalized suffix is based on phonological criteria (for verbhood): vector verbs that lost or can lose their onset are analyzed as grammatical markers rather than as a part of a compound.
+We analyze as aspect: completive *-dhend* and *-hat(t)*, imperfective *-yakt*, and perfect *-ŋs*.

-Completive *-dhend* and *-hat(t)* can co-occur with all three (im)perfectivity aspects (`Imp`, `Perf`, and `Perfv`), for which verbs are obligatory marked.
+Completive *-dhend* and *-hat(t)* can co-occur with all three (im)perfectivity aspects (`Imp`, `Perf`, and `Perfv`), for which verbs are obligatorily marked.

 ### <a name="Imp">`Imp`</a>: imperfective

 The action took / takes / will take some time span and there is no information whether and when it was / will be completed.
-Imperfective is typically zero-marked on non-past verb-form.
+Imperfective is typically zero-marked on non-past verb forms.

 #### Examples